Let's Goal!: Barairo no Jinsei: Other songs

 "Shiawase no Tobira" was used on the television commercial for Cleverlyhome, in which Kuraki was starred.

-"Makenaide" is a cover of Zard song, and was included exclusively on limited editions of Let's Goal!: Barairo no Jinsei.
-To promote the album, Kuraki performed the song on the television shows including Music Station and Best Artist 2019.
+"Makenaide" is a cover of a Zard song, and was included exclusively on limited editions of Let's Goal!: Barairo no Jinsei.
+To promote the album, Kuraki performed the song on television shows including Music Station and Best Artist 2019.

 Tours

 Meet and greet tour

 In support of the album, Kuraki embarked on the meet and greet tour entitled 20 Shūnen Arigato!
 Medal Juyoshiki, which began on 25 May 2019 in Abeno-ku, Osaka.

 Set list

 This set list is from the show in Osaka on May 25, 2019.
 It may not represent all concerts for the duration of the tour.